 EXIF tags contain lots of information about your photos, such as the camera manufacturer, exposure, and when the photo was taken.
-Whether you’re selling images online, teaching other photographers, or simply showing off your work, EXIF tags allow you to share information with your audience.
+Whether you’re selling images online, teaching other photographers, or simply showing off your work, we know that plenty of readers care about EXIF tags.

-In this article, we’ll show you how to add EXIF photo tags in WordPress so visitors can see them in your image captions.
+In this article, we’ll show you how to easily add EXIF photo tags in WordPress so you can share the story behind your images.

 Why Display EXIF Tags in Your WordPress Image Captions?